 Watch this example we’ve created for Crews.

-• What pain points were you trying to solve?
+- What pain points were you trying to address?

-• What are the top three things people usually complain about before buying?
+- What are the top three complaints people have before buying?

 Eric Berman, the founder and CEO of Hawk Media, says it better: